 The Emerging Models Grant is not available for the May 31 deadline.
 It will reopen in September for the December 1 deadline.

-Maryna Lesoway University of Illinois at Urbana
+Maryna Lesoway Postdoc, University of Illinois, Urbana-Champaign

 |Crepidula atrasolea: A new model for sex change in a sequential hermaphrodite||Sex is a central problem of biology, yet we understand little about the evolution of discrete sexes or the development of sexual identity.
 Our current understanding focuses on organisms with separate sexes, while existing hermaphroditic models either do not undergo sex change, or lack tractability as developmental models.
 Using the sequentially hermaphroditic marine snail, Crepidula atrasolea as a model, we will examine the development of both sexes and the transition from male to female.
 Crepidula snails are easily maintained in lab, have a well-supported phylogeny, and well-studied and diverse early development.
 Direct development and a relatively rapid generation time make C. atrasolea particularly useful as a model.
 Using various tools including lineage tracing and functional assays, we will develop C. atrasolea as a model of sequential hermaphroditism.
 This will provide a useful comparison to other systems, and help us to understand the evolutionary origins of sequential hermaphroditism.|